KellyPared/dash_dashboard/README.md

 Kaggle Dataset: This dataset is sourced from Kaggle and provides data from four schools including demographics.

 Rural Georgia Dataset: This dataset is from a school in a rural region in Georgia, it provides insight into students scores over a time period.
-THe data has been cleaned and transformed by a a contributor in a bootcamp group.
+The data has been cleaned and transformed by a a contributor in a bootcamp group.

 Private School in Florida Dataset: This dataset is from a private school in Florida and includes information on all section grades for a snapshot for grades 9-12.
 The data is clean and was directly sourced from a SIS.